-If collecting materials and gear progression is your favourite part about MMORPGs, then Monster Hunter is a match made in heaven.
+If collecting materials and gear progression is your favorite part about MMORPGs, then Monster Hunter is a match made in heaven.
 It’s literally the entire gameplay loop.

 The game has you slaying giant monsters, carving them up, and using their parts to craft better gear.
 It also offers so much variety when it comes to builds, and puts most actual MMORPGs to shame.

 Monster Hunter Rise has 14 different weapon types, and they all handle differently.
 Want to be a katana-wielding samurai?
 Or maybe you want to use a bow gun and snipe from afar?
 There’s a weapon and playstyle for everyone.
 From heavy machine guns to transforming sword-axe hybrids, and even a glaive that shoots out insects.